KVSlab/VaMPy/docs/artery.md

 ```

 Meshing based on the centerline diameter is performed by supplying the
-`-m diameter` flag, and optionally the `--coarseningFactor` flag, as above.
+`-m diameter` flag, and optionally the `--coarsening-factor` flag, as above.
 To generate a variable density mesh based on
 the centerline diameter, run the following command:

 ``` console